 This is the most basic situation for a seller-financed real estate sale.
 This type of transaction can get as complicated as the parties make it, depending on the various terms.
 There are innumerable interest rates, pay-back structures, debt-ratio requirements, etc. that can make a real estate sale more and more complex.
 This is why an attorney is so important.
 Even if the sale is not seller-financed, there are many contracts and agreements that each party will need to enter into and that should be reviewed.
 It is always a good idea to have contracts reviewed by an attorney.

 An attorney can help you with the ins and outs of a real estate sale, whether you are the seller, purchaser, guarantor, or financer.
 If you have any questions about real estate, selling and purchasing real estate, or other questions related to legal issues surrounding starting a business, we can help.
-I offer a free consultation.
-My direct dial is 801-365-1020, and you can email me at [email protected].
+Please call our office at (801) 365-1030 and ask to speak with an attorney.